What is enrichment?

 Such changes or increases in complexity do not necessarily involve any improvement in the quality of the environment for the animals and the animal's welfare.
 Indeed, some changes may actually decrease the quality of some animals.

-You need to understand how a particular environment is impacting the animal; you should also focus on the outcomes for the animal when making changes to their environment.
+You need to understand how a particular environment impacts the animal; you should also focus on the outcomes for the animal when making changes to their environment.
 Only if we can demonstrate that the change to the environment has improved that environment for the animal welfare, then you can say that environmental enrichment has occurred and that the welfare of the animal has been improved.

 Enrichment gives animals something to think about, encourages exercise, and gives animals a degree of control of their environment by giving them choices.
 Basically, enrichment helps keep life interesting and challenging.